-After visiting more than 100+ of the world’s most famous cities and towns I’d like to share with you my favourites.
+After visiting more than 100+ of the world’s most famous cities and towns I’d like to share with you my favorites.
 This isn’t a list of the world’s ‘best’ places because there are no ‘best’ places.
 These are simply the places that I liked the most.
-Personally, I tend to like big cities with plenty to see and do and places that are super unique and different and not like anywhere else.
+Personally, I tend to like big cities with plenty to see and do, and places that are super unique and different and not like anywhere else.

 Depending on your personality and preferences you might not like any of the places on this list and that’s OK because I’ve come to realize:

 - No matter what you love – someone else will hate it

 - No matter what you hate – someone else will love it

 I like the following places because they’re all unique and different.
 There is nowhere on earth like them.

 New York City is probably my favorite place in the world.
 I’d dreamed of going to New York ever since I was 15 but it’s a long way from my home country of New Zealand and I kept delaying it year after year because I had no one to go with me and I didn’t want to travel alone.

 I finally went in August 2013 and it was everything I hoped it would be.
 The fact that I had believed the hype and built it up so much luckily didn’t ruin it for me.

 New York is BIG, intense and exciting.
 It’s everything I like in a city.
 Whatever you want to do you can do it.
 Whatever you’re looking for it has it.
 People often try to defend boring and crappy places by saying things like “you make your own fun” or “you just have to know where to go” but in New York you don’t need to know where to go.
 You can go anywhere or even get lost and still have a great time.

 I’d always imagined New York to be the capital of the world and that’s exactly how it felt when I went there.
 I never felt like I should be anywhere else.
 It’s where it’s happening.
 It’s where it’s at.
 I think if I lived there I would never want to leave.